RensVanGiersbergen/Portfolio/API security research.md

 - [Use API keys](#use-api-keys)
 - [Leave authorization to logic](#leave-authorization-to-logic)

-## Hash passwords
+### Hash passwords
 This is pretty straight forward, hashing passwords makes sure no sensitive data is directly exposed.
 If in any case the passwords do get leaked.
 It is encrypted and cannot easily be restored.
+For hasing passwords I checked out MaikelHendrikx1's [research about password hashing](https://github.com/MaikelHendrikx1/S3-Portfolio/blob/main/research-security.md#hashing).

-## Using OAuth
+### Using OAuth
 Using external authentication leaves you with a lot less work.
 Which is a very big benefit, but not only that.
 External authentication is way more secure and you can trust the big companies that allow third-party authentication (Google, Microsoft Azure or AWS).
 As a developer you know you can rely on them.
 Doing less security yourself and leaving it to these guys makes sure authentication is done very secure.

-## Use API keys
+### Use API keys
 Make use of API keys in your API.
 This is a code that is used to identify and authenticate, users and applications.
 Make sure you let your clients give the API in the request header so it is not directly visible in the url for max security.

-## Leave authorization to logic
+### Leave authorization to logic
 If implementing authorization be sure to never preform any authorization in the endpoints.
 Leave it to the logic layer since that's also what it should be user for.

 ## Conclusion: